-We lease certain office, manufacturing, laboratory, and warehouse space located in Orange County, California under operating lease agreements.
+We lease certain office, manufacturing, laboratory, and warehouse space located in Orange County, California under multiple operating lease agreements.
 Our leased facilities have original lease terms ranging from 7 to 12 years, contain multi-year renewal options, and scheduled rent increases of 3% on either an annual or biennial basis.
 We also lease certain manufacturing equipment under a 5-year finance lease that expires in December 2026.
-As of July 31, 2022, we had outstanding lease obligations of \$51.4 million, of which \$3.8 million is payable in the remainder of fiscal 2023, \$4.8 million is payable in fiscal 2025, \$4.8 million is payable in fiscal 2026, \$4.6 million is payable in fiscal 2027, and \$28.7 million is payable thereafter.
+As of October 31, 2022, we had outstanding lease obligations of \$50.1 million, of which \$2.5 million is payable in the remainder of fiscal 2023, \$4.8 million is payable in fiscal 2024, \$4.7 million is payable in fiscal 2025, \$4.8 million is payable in fiscal 2026, \$4.6 million is payable in fiscal 2027, and \$28.7 million is payable thereafter.